 You are welcome to collect in person from CB8 8EY.

 Deliveries can be arranged but are charged extra.

 Left: Newly added!
 Two beautiful Minton & Co nine-tile panels.

 We are delighted to announce the recent acquisition of Hans van Lemmen's collection of encaustic tiles.
 Please click here.

-New arrivals!
-Many newly acquired tiles from the Chris Blanchett collection.
+Also many tiles from the Chris Blanchett collection.
 Please click here.

 Encaustic tiles (tiles with decoration inlaid into their surface with contrastingly coloured clay) were produced in large quantities from the mid-19th century.
 The firm of Minton & Co. was one of the major producers.